FrankZZZZZ/learningGit/readme.txt

 Git is a free software.
 This file is a dummy file.
+So it does not provide much info.

+Let's make some modifications.